Working to protect the water supply for Clark County and Southwest Ohio

 The US Environmental Protection Agency’s (US EPA) original plan, #4a, from June 2010, was, at the time, acceptable to all affected parties, and would have adequately addressed the site’s clean-up.
 We believe that US EPA’s adoption of the subsequent plan, #9a, submitted to the EPA by the corporation Waste Management, threatens the future quality of our water supply upon which the people and economy of the entire region depend.
 This plan does not entirely remove the wastes located there.
 After much discussion, and significant analysis of the issues with the newly proposed cleanup plan, the Springfield community finally had no option but to accept a modified Plan #9a.

-- Nine corporations are responsible for clean-up costs.
-They are known as the Potentially Responsible Parties (PRPs).
-Eight of them sued the ninth corporation, Chemical Waste Management (CWM), who had challenged its status as one of the PRPs.
-A federal court ruled that CWM is a PRP and will be responsible for 55% of the cleanup costs.
+Nine corporations are responsible for the cleanup costs because of their involvement or ownership in the Tremont City Barrel Fill site at some point.
+They are known as “Potentially Responsible Parties” (PRPs).
+They include (in no specific order) General Motors, PPG, Proctor & Gamble, and more.
+Eight of the corporations sued the ninth corporation, Chemical Waste Management (CWM), who had challenged its status as one of the PRPs.
+A federal court ruled that CWM IS a PRP and will be responsible for the majority of the cleanup costs.